ekke-rs/ekke_io/README.md

 Send a message to a peer without response.

 ### Request/Response
-Give a com interface an IpcPeer, an IpcMessage? and receive a future that will resolve to the response.

-What is the response type?
-What does it all mean for apps in other languages?

 # todo

 - ipc:
-  - dispatcher: maybe take new message types instead of IpcConntrack?
-Let IpcMessage have a `reply_to` field with an Option< Recipient<IpcMessage> > and a conn_id
+  - clean up and document after request/response implementation
+  - ipcpeer and ipcmessage: codec as option so people aren't obliged to use cbor
+  - create modules that provide the streams to the client
+  - implement ack/publish/subscribe/broadcast
+  - Derive the service trait
   - try to make dependency on slog and typename optional
-  - ipcpeer and ipcmessage: codec as option so people aren't obliged to use cbor
   - what does the double serialization cost us?
 Use Bytes for the outer one and CBOR for the inner one? or the other way around?
-  - dispatcher: replace hashmap with hashbrown
+  - rpc: replace hashmap with hashbrown
   - only bind to one socket for all peer apps? peer authentication?
-  - create modules that provide the streams to the client

-# Event based dispatching

-Eventloop service actor

-## Request response flow

-Actor sends Request to Rpc
-Rpc takes Request -> future to RegisterApplicationResponse Rpc transforms Request to IpcMessage
-Rpc sends to peer
----
-IpcPeer receives IpcMessage
-send IpcMessage to Rpc
-Rpc sends RegisterApplication to Actor
-Actor makes RegisterApplicationResponse containing same conn_id Actor sends IpcMessage to peer
----
-Ipcpeer receives Response as IpcMessage
-Ipcpeer sends IpcMessage to Rpc
-Rpc matches conn_id to hashtable
-Rpc wakes up future

-# todo
-- Use new types instead of IpConnTrack
-- Create request functionality